MSc Communication Networks and Signal ProcessingFind a programme

 |Part-time study available||No, full-time only|

-This is a challenging one-year taught master’s degree focusing on advanced topics around communication networks (fixed and wireless) and related signal processing, including associated enabling technologies.
+This is a challenging one-year taught master’s degree focused on advanced topics in communication networks (fixed and wireless) and related signal processing, including associated enabling technologies.
 It provides an excellent opportunity to develop the skills needed for careers in some of the most dynamic fields in communication networks.

 This programme builds on the internationally recognised research strengths of the Communications Systems and Networks, High Performance Networks and Photonics research groups within the Smart Internet Lab.
 The groups conduct pioneering research in a number of key areas, including network architectures, cross-layer interaction, high-speed optical communications and advanced wireless access.